coderefinery/git-collaborative/content/remotes.md

 ## Cloning a repository

 In order to make a complete copy a whole repository, the `git clone` command can be used.
-When cloning, all files of all branches of a repository are copied in one operation.
-Cloning of a repository is of relevance in a few different situations.
-Working on your own, cloning is the operation that you can use to create multiple instances of a repository on, for instance, a personal computer, a server computer, and a supercomputer.
-Another common use case for cloning is when working together within a smaller team where everyone has access to the same git repository.
+When cloning, all the files, of all or selected branches, of a repository are copied in one operation.
+Cloning of a repository is of relevance in a few different situations:
+* Working on your own, cloning is the operation that you can use to create multiple instances of a repository on, for instance, a personal computer, a server, and a supercomputer.
+* The parent repository could be a repository that you or your colleague own.
+A common use case for cloning is when working together within a smaller team where everyone has read and write access to the same git repository.
+* Alternatively, cloning can be made from a public repository of a code that you would like to use.
+Perhaps you have no intention to work on the code, but would like to stay in tune with the latest developments, also in-between releases of new versions of the code.

 ```{figure} img/overview/clone.png
 :alt: Cloning